Towards the Passive House: A short history of energy-efficient housing in Canada (Part 3 of 5)

-Our first case study is about about a modern day Passive House, built in Okotoks, Alberta in 2016.
-The Daleys didn’t just opt to build their house as a Passive House but also decided to build their house from cross-laminated timber (CLT).
-Invented back in the 1970s, CLT consists of (usually three to seven) layers of wood stacked at right angles to each other.
+In our first case study, we look at a modern day Passive House built in Okotoks, Alberta in 2016, designed and built by Sheri and Scott Daley.
+What makes their home even more notable is that the Daley’s didn’t simply opt to build their home as a Passive House — they also chose to use cross-laminated timber (CLT).
+CLTs were invented in the 1970s, and are manufactured from between three to seven layers of wood stacked at right angles to each other.

-Sheri Daley, both the owner and self-builder of the house, received samples of both Canadian and German CLT.
-“We compared the Canadian CLT with its German counterpart, and the Canadian had many gaps in between its layers,” Sheri said.
-Thus, the German product was selected.
+Sheri and Scott Daley looked at both Canadian and German CLT samples.
+“We compared the Canadian CLT with its German counterpart, however the Canadian product had many gaps in between its layers,” Sheri said.
+As a result, they selected the German product.

-The Daleys, together, assembled the house.”Some people would say that the house was prefabricated and, thus, had higher quality control,” Sheri said.
+The Daleys built their home themselves.
+“Some people would say that the house was prefabricated and therefore had higher quality control,” said Sheri.
 “However, I find the word ‘prefabricated’ unsettling.
-The house, true, was custom-made, but it took us nine months to design it and 18 months to build it piece by piece.
+The house was custom-made, that’s true, but it took us nine months to design it and 18 months to build it, piece by piece.
 The only mechanical help we got was a zoom-boom to lift the walls.”

-It was difficult to get a bank loan to build a passive (and off-grid) house – even more so with a substantial part of the structure coming from Germany.
-“The vice president of the bank came and had a look at our passive house,” said Sheri.
-“The trick was to show [them] that we had a solid project going on.”
+Obtaining back financing for an off-the-grid Passive House was difficult, even more so given that a substantial part of the structure came from Germany.
+“The Vice President of the bank came and had a look at our Passive House,” said Sheri.
+“The trick was to demonstrate that we had a solid project going on.”

-The real challenge for the Daleys, though, was what they called the “conventional mentality” of the trades.
+A bigger challenge for the Daleys, however, was what they called the “conventional mentality” of the trades.
 In a Passive House, air tightness is one of the main criteria.
-A Passive House must show an ach50 equal to or less than 0.6.
-“We found that all of the trades took extra time and material to deal with the constraints of an air tight envelope,” Sheri said.
+A Passive House must show an ach50 (air changes per hour) equal to or less than 0.6.
+“We found that all of the trades took extra time and material to deal with the constraints of an air tight envelope,” said Sheri.

-Regarding the heat recovery system, Sheri said: “We hired a mechanical engineer to design the heating system.
-We’re off-grid and, thus, our HRV had to adapt to this condition.
+In terms of the heat recovery system (HRV), Sheri explained, “We hired a mechanical engineer to design the heating system.
+We’re off-grid and our HRV had to adapt to this condition.
 The house itself is very comfortable.
-The heat produced from our bodies as well as from the kitchen heats the house.
-The thing is that the heat recovery system must be precise so that no over- or under-heating takes place.”
+The heat produced from our bodies and from the kitchen heats the house.
+The thing is, the HRV must be precise so that no over- heating or under-heating takes place.”
 They are tweaking the system, as they go.
-“The goal is to have more manual control over the system so that it meets our actual energy needs,” says Sheri.
+“The goal is to have more manual control over the system so that it meets our actual energy needs,” said Sheri.

-The Daleys are living off-grid.
-How did the Daley’s manage to set up their system?
-First, Scott Daley, the husband, is an electrician.
-He designed and installed the electric work, and they didn’t have to pay the utility company to extend its service.
-Second, the energy generated in the Daleys’ house is mainly solar.
-The solar energy generates electricity as well provides hot water.
-There is a propane boiler to heat the slab in case of any emergency.
-They are using less energy than they expected they needed.
+The Daley’s have succeeded at living off-grid.
+How did the Daley’s set up their system?
+First, Scott is an electrician and an owner of Ideal Electric and Controls Inc. — He designed and installed all the electrical work and didn’t need to pay the utility company to extend service to their home.
+Second, the majority of energy in the Daley’s’ house is generated from thirty 260 Watt solar panels manufactured by Canadian Solar Inc..
+The PV array generates electricity and the solar thermal system provides hot water.
+There is an 11kW Generac propane generator to recharge the batteries in case of any emergency.
+In practice, they have found that they are using less energy than they expected.

-The Daleys speak proudly about their roof and its air tightness.
-Sheri Daley talks about the structure of the roof: “The CLT of the ceiling is covered by insulation, then wood fiber board on top, then there is the air-vapour barrier with airspace between the battens and counter battens and, finally, the roof metal sheet.
+Finally, the Daley’s are proud their roof and its air tightness.
+Sheri explained the details of roof structure, saying, “The CLT of the ceiling is covered by insulation, then wood fiber board on top.
+Then there is the air-vapour barrier with airspace between the battens and counter battens and finally, the sheet metal roof.
 This is all sealed, taped, and airtight.
 This system is 20.5″ thick and has an R-value of 60.”

-“A normal attic space would be formed of drywall, then insulation, followed by sheathing and air-vapour barrier; then roofing.
-It lacks the air tightness to keep the heat inside the house, requiring constant additional heat throughout winter,” Sheri said.
+Sheri compares this to a conventional attic space.
+“A normal attic space would be formed of drywall, then insulation, followed by sheathing and air-vapour barrier, and then roofing.
+However, this lacks the air tightness to keep the heat inside the house, and therefore requires constant additional heat throughout winter.”